SewanDevs/ceiba-router/README.md

         // A string value is interpreted as a destination path.
         // app/modules/basket/alt/christmas.css => styles/basket/alt/christmas.css

+        gui: {
           '**GUI.jsx': 'templates/$1-$3.js',
-        // Insert back references, here whatever directory was matched by the * just
+          // Insert back references, here whatever directory was matched by the *
-        //  after 'modules' will serve as the first part of the filename.
+          //  just after 'modules' will serve as the first part of the filename.
           // This "trailing" ** counts as two capture groups, one for
           //   the folders and one for the ending file ("**/*").
-        // app/modules/basket/itemsGUI.jsx => templates/basket-items.js
+          // app/modules/basket/gui/itemsGUI.jsx => templates/basket-items.js
+        },

         [/(.*)(\.min)?\.jsx?/]: 'scripts/$3.js',
         // Use RegExp by converting them to strings, capture groups are used for the